-I have a BSc in Astrophysics from Royal Holloway, University of London; I’m currently doing an online MSc in Science Communication and Public Engagement at the University of Edinburgh; and I teach at the University of Shiga Prefecture near Kyoto.
+My name’s Graham Jones.
+I have a BSc in Astrophysics from Royal Holloway, University of London, and an MSc in Science Communication and Public Engagement from the University of Edinburgh (my dissertation was about how science-fiction films are used as media framing devices).
+I teach English at the University of Shiga Prefecture (USP) near Kyoto, Japan.

-My recent published work includes chapters on Charles Darwin, Karl Marx and Sigmund Freud for “R.E.A.D.I.N.G.”, a Meiji University textbook (Seibido, 2015).
+My published work includes chapters on Charles Darwin, Karl Marx and Sigmund Freud for “R.E.A.D.I.N.G.”, a Japanese university textbook (Seibido, 2015).
 I’ve previously taught in Argentina, Congo-Brazzaville, Indonesia, Mexico, New Zealand, Spain and Turkey.

 My solar eclipse projects began in 2015 when Garuda Indonesia agreed to sponsor a series of events at Tadulako University, on the island of Sulawesi, for the March 2016 total solar eclipse.
 The following year I began working with timeanddate.com, who sponsored a project in Huambo, Angola, for the February 2017 annular solar eclipse.

 My dream is to live on an island in the Pacific Ocean.
 Wait a second, I’m doing that already…